shader-slang/shader-slang.github.io/docs/reflection-api.md

 Slang abstracts "Resource Type."
 As exemplified above, HLSL has different types of registers, each of which starts with a letter like `t` for textures and `s` for samplers.
 The register `t0` represents a different slot from a register `s0` in HLSL.
 However, in Vulkan, there is just a binding index number that doesn't differentiate the resource types.
 A texture can be bound to a binding index `0`, and it will conflict if a sampler is also bound to a binding index `0`.

-As described earlier, Slang assigns the binding indices based on the input program, and the binding information is the same for any targets, which allows the Slang Reflection API to be cross-platform.
+As described earlier, Slang assigns the binding indices based on the input program, which allows the Slang Reflection API to be cross-platform.
 But it comes with the cost that the Slang users need to learn a few new concepts that abstract the differences.

 ### `VariableLayout` and `TypeLayout`